bigbrett/meta-wscryptohw/README.md

 =================

   I. Adding the wssha256kern layer to your build

  II.
 Misc

 I. Adding the wssha256kern layer to your build
 =================================================

---- replace with specific instructions for the wssha256kern layer ---

-In order to use this layer, you need to make the build system aware of it.
+In order to use this layer, you need to make the Yocto build system aware of it.

 Assuming the wssha256kern layer exists at the top-level of your